 Ethylene Dichloride (a.k.a.
 EDC, 1,2-Dichloroethane, DCE) is the most produced chlorinated hydrocarbon by a wide margin.
 It is a colorless liquid with an odor that resembles chloroform.
-It is mainly used to produce vinyl chloride monomer (VCM), starting material in the production polyvinyl chloride (PVC), one of the highest commercialized plastic polymers worldwide.
+It was first produced by the Society of Dutch Chemists in 1794 using olefiant and chlorine gas and was also known as "Dutch Oil" in old chemistry.

-Intratec offers professional, easy-to-understand reports examining Ethylene Dichloride production.
+Intratec offers professional, easy-to-understand reports examining Ethylene Dichloride production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).